Annual Fire Safety Statements

 Annual fire safety statements are required by local councils each year.
-It is necessary to ensure all buildings are compliant to the relevant Australian Standards so that your annual fire safety statement can be submitted.
+It is necessary to ensure all buildings are compliant with the relevant Australian Standards so that your annual fire safety statement can be submitted.

 We have extensive experience in carrying out inspections of existing buildings and newly constructed buildings for fire compliance purposes.
 The types of buildings we typically work with are strata buildings, complex sites that contain multiple buildings and high-rises.

 Your council may issue a reminder notice about the due date of your annual fire safety statement.
 Their letter should list all the essential fire safety measures relevant to your site.
 Your fire safety measures need to be certified by a suitably qualified person.
-The council isn’t required to send you this reminder.
-It is solely your responsibility to keep track of when your Annual Fire Safety Statement must be lodged.
-It’s your obligation, as a business owner, to make sure that your Annual Fire Safety Statement meets the requirements and is submitted to the following bodies:

 You are also required to display a copy of your annual fire safety statement at your premises.
 This is part of Clause 177 of the Environmental Planning & Assessment Regulations Act 2000.

-We understand that building owners as well as your tenants may not be experienced or appropriately qualified to complete the required routine fire protection service checks, or meet the requirements for inspection and testing of your fire services equipment, that are specified in AS1851-2012.
+We understand that building owners, as well as your tenants, may not be experienced or appropriately qualified to complete the required routine fire protection service checks or meet the requirements for inspection and testing of your fire services equipment, that are specified in AS1851-2012.

 5 Steps to your fire certification